 Of course, your focus should always be on display your excellent customer service skills, but you can still make some space for other abilities as well.

 There are countless other types of marketable skills that potential employers are seeking.
 Highlighting several that fall a bit outside the scope of your work is fine, and can even help depict you as a more well-rounded candidate.

 For example, customer service jobs at tech companies may require (or greatly prefer) you to have advanced computer skills and knowledge.

-There are also a number of abilities that are commonly useful in customer service roles, even if they’re not directly related, such as:
+Several abilities are commonly useful in customer service roles, even if they’re not directly related, such as: